lynnaloo/javascript-for-kids/lessons/how-cool-is-javascript.md

 ### JavaScript doesn't have to be compiled.

-This means that you don't have to wait for your code to be transformed before you you can run your code.
-You can just run it.
+This means that JavaScript is "interpreted" by the browser and can be run right away.

 ### JavaScript is the most popular programming language.